4 Modelling and regression

 am 7.244939 1.764422 0.95 3.64151 10.84837 4.106127 30 0.000285

-However, unfortunately, the plot needs a nominal variable if we are to compare groups.
+However, unfortunately, the plot of the model needs a nominal variable if we are to compare groups.
 In our case, am is considered a numeric variables, since it consists of numbers only.
-The plot does not work, malheureusement:
+The plot does not work as expected, malheureusement:

 plot(lm3a_means)

 We need to transform am to a factor variable.
-That’s something like a string.
+That’s something like a string (text) variable.
 If we hand over a factor() to the plotting function, everything will run smoothly.
 Computationwise, no big differences:

 mtcars2 <-